GeorgeWebDevCy/tcn-mlm/README.md

 - Automatic seeding of baseline membership products when the plugin activates (Blue, Gold, Platinum, Black).
 - WooCommerce “My Account” menu entries for MLM Dashboard and Genealogy that reuse the bundled shortcodes.
 - REST endpoints that power the TCNApp mobile membership catalogue and upgrade flows.
+- Polished member dashboard and admin UI with TCN-branded styling.

 ## Requirements
 - WordPress 6.0+